 You are entitled to complain if you believe that you are being deprived of your rights as a patient or that you have not received the health or care services you are entitled to.

 If you need legal assistance or have questions about your rights as a patient, employee and dependents, several free services are available

-Parliament has decided that there should be an Health & Social Services ombudsman in each county who can help patients and clients who do not get the help or treatment they are in need of.
+- Health & Social Services ombudsman in each county can help patients and clients who do not get the help or treatment they are in need of.
 Your Health & Social Services ombudsman can, for example, answer and clarify general questions regarding health and social services and provide advice and guidanceregarding your patient rights.

-The Norwegian Cancer Society’s Counseling Service offers a rights service in which special nurses and social workers can answer questions about your rights and options.
-You can also get legal advice from The Norwegian Cancer Society Legal aid (Kreftforeningens rettshjelp).
+- The Norwegian Cancer Society’s Counseling Service offers a rights service in which special nurses and social workers can answer questions about your rights and options.
+You can also get legal advice from The Norwegian Cancer Society Legal aid.

 - SEIF is a voluntary and independent organisation that helps new citizens find their way in Norwegian society and obtain sufficient information to help them resolve their own problems.

 - NOAS (The Norwegian Organisation for Asylum Seekers) is an independent membership organisation working to protect the rights of asylum seekers in Norway.
 NOAS’ main activities are to give information and legal aid to asylum seekers.